 When automated testing is turned on, the action’s test date won’t be updated, but its test status will update.
 When new assessments are created, scores automatically include Microsoft control scores and Secure Score integration.

 Parent testing source

 When you select Parent as the testing source for an improvement action, you'll choose another action to which your action will be linked.
 Your action in effect becomes the "child" to the action that you designate as the "parent."
-When you designate a parent for an improvement action, that action will inherent the implementation and testing details of the parent action.
-Any time the parent action's status changes, the child's status will inherit those changes.
-The child action will also accept all evidence in its Documents tab that belong to the parent action, which could override any data that previously existed in the child action's Documents.
+When you designate a parent for an improvement action, that action inherits the implementation and testing details of the parent action.
+Anytime the parent action's status changes, the child's status will inherit those changes.
+The child action will also accept all evidence in its Documents tab belonging to the parent action, which could override any data that previously existed in the child action's Documents.

 To set up a parent testing source, follow the steps below:

 - On an improvement action details page, locate the Overview section.

 - Under the Testing Source header, select Parent from the drop-down menu.

 - Select Assign parent.

 - On the Assign parent improvement action flyout pane, find the improvement action you want to assign as the parent from the list, or enter the action's name in the search bar near the top.
 When you identify your intended action, select the checkbox that appears to the left of the action name when you hover over it, then select Save.